 3.When prompted, select the taxonomy entry point corresponding to the report that you wish to create.

-Because of memory requirements, some entry points cannot be loaded in the 32-bit version of the add-in, in which case they appear as disabled on the dialog box above.
-To make loading of such entry points possible, install the 64-bit version of the add-in.
+Because of memory requirements, some entry points cannot be loaded in the 32-bit version of the add-in, in which case they appear as grayed out on the dialog box above.
+To make loading of such entry points possible, use Excel 64-bit and install the 64-bit version of the add-in.

 4.Be patient while the report tables are loaded into Excel.
 During this operation, a dialog box informs you of the progress, for example: